 Millions of Americans have never eaten arugula, cauliflower, kale, broccoli, Brussels sprouts or eggplant.
 All of these provide critical micro-nutrients that help fight disease.

-One in three adult Americans today is overweight.
+One in three adults is overweight in the United States.
 A high fat, high sugar, high salt diet is associated with a higher incidence of high blood pressure, cardiovascular disease, diabetes and cancer.

 As our food chain has over-industrialized, local mom and pop restaurants serving regional dishes have largely disappeared.
 Chains and franchises have taken over.